 - Think about what keywords you want to be found for and create a keyword tree that represents the search queries that people would have within that group.
 Start creating content that has those keywords.

-Thanks for reading the blog and I hope I have inspired you financial advisors to kick ass and get a ton more people to go to your websites.
+Thanks for reading the blog and I hope I have inspired you financial advisors to get a ton more people to go to your websites.